'Inspiring, engaging, motivating'

 Give back and help others by becoming a peer mentor on graduation

-Latest Project: Supporting Prison Governors Out Of Covid19
+May 2020 ongoing: Supporting Prison Governors Out Of Covid19

 HMP/YOI Brinsford: Physically Active Learning in Covid19 Lockdown & Recovery

 Developing innovative ways for men and staff to use physical activity and collaboration to improve mental, emotional and physical health.

 Funded by HM Prison & Probation Service through Clinks Covid19 Winter Support Grant Program Feb 2021